Connect Child Check-In system (Legacy)

 In ChurchSuite, head into the Children module's settings via the cogwheels icon in the top-right corner.
 Click into the Check-In Options tab and Edit the Session Defaults to select the corresponding Check-In Badge Size to match the default paper size selected in Step 3.
 Save changes before navigating away from the module settings.

-Note: Since Mac devices, Google Chrome for Mac (and other browsers for Mac) do not support a browser 'kiosk' mode with silent printing, users will need to click the Print button each time when badges are previewed during the child check-in process.
-The print preview is displayed for around 10 seconds before auto-closing and cycling the system ready to check in the next child.
+Note: Since Google Chrome for Mac OS (and other Mac OS browsers) do not support a browser 'kiosk' mode with silent printing, users will need to click the Print button each time when badges are previewed during the child check-in process.
+The print preview is displayed for around 10 seconds before auto-closing and cycling the system, ready to check in the next child.
 Customers wishing to avoid needing to click Print each time should consider using a Windows check-in device running Google Chrome, which does support a silent printing user experience.

 Configuring your Brother label printer - Windows